dashhive/dash-tools/README.md

 - SHA-512, SHA512, (part of SHA-2)
   - A 64-byte (512-bit) hash. \
     Used as HMAC-SHA512 for PBKDF2 rounds.
+- UTXO
+  - Unspent Transaction Outputs ("coins") that have not been spent / unlocked. \
+    A _Lock Script_ that has not yet been unlocked. \
+    Transaction ID \
+    TODO
 - Wallet
   - **Ambiguous**.
 Due to old terminology and market usage, this means any of: \
     A private key or WIF \